-Grounding is the physical connection between the electrical frequencies of the human body with Earth’s.
-Practicing guided grounded meditation allows you to focus your mind on the present and learn to feel more balanced and aware.
+Practicing meditation allows you to focus your mind on the present and learn to feel more balanced and aware.
 When your mind is unfocused you can feel uneasy, restless, and a state of being uncomfortable.
-Grounding yourself can help you feel calm, peaceful and centered.

-There are different variations of grounding meditation — concentration meditation and mindfulness meditation.
+There are different variations of meditation — concentration meditation and mindfulness meditation.